sf-wdi-15/notes/week_03_express_sql/day_3_intro_sql/dusk_intro_pg/README.md

 * DELETE

 ```
-DELETE from students WHERE name = 'Mary';
+DELETE from students WHERE name = 'Mary Wilson';
 ```

 * QUIT psql